Aspose/releases.aspose.com/content/en/html/net/release-notes/2024/aspose-html-for-net-24-6-release-notes.md

 linktitle: "Aspose.HTML for .NET 24.6 Release Notes"
 title: "Aspose.HTML for .NET 24.6 Release Notes"
 weight: 70
-description: "In this release, we have improved conversion to PDF and Jpeg formats, improved font processing and HTML tables, and Markdown format"
+description: "In this release, we have updated the algorithm for detecting document encoding in accordance with the latest documentation.
+We have also fixed many problems with splitting, rendering and parsing HTML documents.
+In addition, improved processing of font naming tables has been implemented, which has significantly improved the quality of text rendering."
 type: "repository"
 layout: "release"
 hideChildren: false